chris115379/Recipr/README.md

 <img src="https://github.com/chennemann/Recipr/blob/master/externalResources/screen4.png" width="480px" />

 Detail view of a single recipe.
 Divided into three separate sections.
-At the top the user finds the title, the category, his rating and a full-fledged image of the recipe.
-Below the ingredients with their respective quantities are listed.
+At the top the user finds the searchedRecipeName, the category, his favorite and a full-fledged image of the recipe.
+Below the steps with their respective quantities are listed.
 And last but not least the Steps to create the meal are listed at the bottom.
 The user has the ability to rate this recipe and can mark it as one of his favorites.

 ##### Screen 5 - Add new recipe

 <img src="https://github.com/chennemann/Recipr/blob/master/externalResources/screen5.png" width="480px" />

-The screen to add a new recipe asks the user to provide some meta information (such as title and category) for every recipe first.
-After that the user can add ingredients and steps to complete the recipe.
+The screen to add a new recipe asks the user to provide some meta information (such as searchedRecipeName and category) for every recipe first.
+After that the user can add steps and steps to complete the recipe.
 Also he is able to take a picture and assign it to the recipe.

 ##### Screen 6 - Add step

 <img src="https://github.com/chennemann/Recipr/blob/master/externalResources/screen6.png" width="480px" />

-Since adding a step requires some more information the user is presented with a dialog where he can enter a title for the step (such as “preparation”) and a detailed instruction.
+Since adding a step requires some more information the user is presented with a dialog where he can enter a searchedRecipeName for the step (such as “preparation”) and a detailed instruction.

 ##### Screen 7 - Favorites (Tablet)